Support Home Experiment Builder Experiment Tree Nodes

 Quota Node Tutorial

-The Quota Node adds 1 new data column to your metrics spreadsheet for each Quota Node passed through by the participant:
+The Quota Node adds 1 new data column to your downloadable data for each Quota Node passed through by the participant:

 Column Name Description